 The Julita manor house dates from 1760 and was built after the previous building was destroyed by fire.
-Julita Manor is fully equipped and shows you how they lived some 100 years ago.
-It really is like Artur can come walking back in anytime.
+Julita Manor is fully equipped and shows you how they lived 100 years ago.
+It really feels like Artur can walk in anytime.
 Besides Julita manor you’ll find two smaller buildings: the garage where once the carriages were repaired and an office.
 It was striking that the people were living where they worked.
 No ‘out of office’ for them!

 Besides the original buildings like Julita manor, there are +350 buildings from different eras and different parts of Sweden, collected by the last owner.
 You can compare it to Skansen and Kulturen.

-During May and September Julita is open during the weekend.
-From June till August they are open every day.
-For the latest schedule, take a look on their best website.
-Own transport is the easiest to reach Julita but you can also get there by train and bus: take the train to Katrineholm and then change to bus 405 or 714.
+Own transport is the easiest way to reach Julita but you can also get there by train and bus: take the train to Katrineholm and then change to bus 405 or 714.